 EP presented by Stolcke [3] is also closely related to WDP.
-While WDP (and KP) only takes into account the change in the probability of the pruned N-gram, EP also computes how the probabilities of other N-gram count for weighting the log probability difference, EP uses the original model for computing the probability of the N-gram.
+While WDP (and KP) only takes into account the change in the probability of the pruned N-gram, EP also computes how the probabilities of other N-grams change.
+Furthermore, instead of using the discounted N-gram count for weighting the log probability difference, EP uses the original model for computing the probability of the N-gram.
 Hence, EP can be applied to a ready-made model without access to the count statistics.
 In Stolcke's experiments with Good-Turing smoothed models, EP gave slightly better results than WDP.